Blog

 Exploring the Breckenridge Art Scene

-Ask anyone to envision a ski town, and Breckenridge is true to type.
-Main Street, adorned with colorful historic buildings circa the late 19th century and blanketed with marshmallow snow in the winter, checks all of the boxes: located in the heart of the Rocky Mountains, it’s nestled at the base of a ski resort boasting five peaks and almost 3,000 acres of trails; there is no shortage of establishments featuring locally brewed beers and distilled spirits, including Breckenridge Brewery, Breckenridge Distillery and Broken Compass Brewing; and of course the ubiquitous gear shops ready to outfit the entire family for snow adventures.
+Ask anyone to envision a mountain town, and Breckenridge is true to type.
+Main Street, adorned with colorful historic buildings circa the late 19th century and blanketed with marshmallow snow in the winter, checks all of the boxes: located in the heart of the Rocky Mountains, it’s nestled at the base of a ski resort boasting five peaks and heaps of opportunities for outdoor adventure; there is no shortage of establishments featuring locally brewed beers and distilled spirits, including Breckenridge Brewery, Breckenridge Distillery and Broken Compass Brewing; and of course the ubiquitous gear shops ready to outfit the entire family for skiing, hiking, biking, and whitewater rafting.

 Breck’s Evolving Art Scene